mypdns/matrix/tools/client_mail.md

 # How to report domains by email

-- Simply send an email to `mypdns_report@riseup.net` with understandable comment.
+- Simply send an email to above reporter address with understandable comment.
 - Subject does not matter (empty is OK)
 - One `domain`/`FQDN`/`URL` per line.
   - Other format will be read as comment.